CSS Route Matching

 1. Defining URL patterns in CSS

-The @route rule is an at-rule that associates a name with a URL pattern.
+The @route rule is an at-rule that associates an author-defined name with a URL pattern.
 This name can be referenced in @navigation rules and in :active-navigation() pseudo-classes.

 The syntax of the @route rule is described by the <route-rule> production in: